Data Driven Marketing

 That’s the basic idea of a tripwire funnel.

-Ok – so another funnel that you might use is the free strategy call webinar funnel.
+Ok – so another funnel that you might use is the free strategy called webinar funnel.

-The first thing to add onto your funnel in this case is an option to book a call at the end of the presentation.
-They’ve just listened to the presentation and they are interested – so make it easy for them to book their free strategy call.
+The first thing to add to your funnel in this case is an option to book a call at the end of the presentation.
+They’ve just listened to the presentation, and they are interested – so make it easy for them to book their free strategy call.

 The next thing to do is to add some reminder emails in advance of the webinar so that your registrants are more likely to show up.
 Even then, only about half the people will turn up live.
 So you have to set up a replay for anyone who didn’t manage to attend live.
 This will increase attendance by another 10%.